askmike/gekko/docs/internals/events.md

 - What: An object describing an updated candle the strat has processed.
 - When: when the strategy is initialized is started.
-- Subscribe: Your plugin can subscribe to this event by registering the `processStratUpdate` method.
+- Subscribe: You can subscribe to this event by registering the `processStratUpdate` method.
 - Notes:
   - This event is not guaranteed to happen before any possible advice of the same candle, this situation can happen when the strategy uses async indicators (for example from TAlib or Tulip).
 - Example: